vectara/vectara-docs/www/docs/prompts/vectara_prompt_engine.md

 `generation` object of a [**query**](/docs/api-reference/search-apis/search).
 The [**Query Request section**](/docs/rest-api/query) of the API Playground provides a Scale Example with a sample `generation` object, which includes a custom prompt template.
+Users can override the default prompt text with custom `prompt_text` in the `generation` object of a [**query**](/docs/api-reference/search-apis/search).
+The [**Query Request section**](/docs/rest-api/query) of the API Reference provides a Scale Example with a sample `generation` object, which includes a custom prompt.

 :::

 ## Effective prompts and templates
+## Effective prompts and templates

 Effective prompt templates guide LLMs to generate responses that meet specific user needs or objectives in generative AI applications.
+Define an objective Effective prompt templates guide LLMs to generate responses that meet specific user needs or objectives in generative AI applications.
 Define an objective that outlines what you aim to achieve, and provide detailed context to